 The following maintenance procedures should be considered:

-(a) Sensors and housings should be kept clean to reduce radiation errors.
+(a) Sensors and housings should be kept clean to reduce radiation errors;

-(b) If artificially ventilated screens are used, the fan status should be checked regularly or if possible automatically
+(b) If artificially ventilated screens are used, the fan status should be checked regularly, either manually or prefereably automatically;

 (c) Regular calibration is required for all temperature sensors and, if applicable, for the electrical interfaces.
-Field checks should be performed between calibration intervals.
+Field checks should be performed between calibration intervals;

 (d) If analog-digital-converters are used, they should be checked regular with ohmic resistance whether they still fullfill the requirements.